Pathological physiology is a science that studies causes - aetiology, and mechanisms - pathogenesis of disease.

 10 | 20 |

 The final test in pathophysiology consists of 60 questions.
 The questions are single best answer, matching or case study (vignette).
-The minimum number of correct answers required to pass the final test is 31.

 The final test points are awarded according to number of correct answers as shown in the table below.